German conjugation: Separable and inseparable verbs

 In German, prepositions and modifying prefixes are frequently attached to verbs to alter their meaning.
 Verbs so formed are divided into separable verbs which detach the prefix under certain circumstances and inseparable verbs which do not.
 The conjugations are identical to that of the root verb, and the position of the prefix for both separable and inseparable verbs follows a standard pattern.
 The prefix's effect on the verb is highly unpredictable, so normally the meaning of each new verb has to be learned separately.
 (See German verbs for further information on the meanings of common prefixes.)

-Separable verbs detach their prefixes in the present, imperfect and imperative.
+Separable verbs detach their prefixes in the present, preterite and imperative.
 The prefix is placed at the end of the clause.
 The past participle is the prefix attached to the normal past participle.
 The infinitive keeps the prefix where it is used, for example in the conditional and future tenses.